© Val d'Isere

 Bars and clubs

 At this time of the season we are looking forward to some live music sessions, whether from local bands or even one of the open mike nights and jam sessions that the local bars often hold.
 So, whether you fancy yourself an Adele, Bob Dylan or a Satriani, there's definitely somewhere you can 'entertain' the crowds.

 Of course, that's if we've made it home from one of the many après-ski events taking place every evening across town.

-Après-ski & family fun at La Folie Douce
+Après-ski and family fun at La Folie Douce